H3nr1X/Go-TriggerBot/README.md

 # Usage

 While CS:GO is running, execute the program.
 Trigger key is shift.
+Update the offsets as needed.

 ____________________________

-Credit to https://guidedhacking.com/members/meow.160618/ for the memory library
+Credit to https://guidedhacking.com/members/meow.160618/ for the memory library.